ShareX/sharex.github.io/docs/code-contribution.md

 }
 ```

-If uploader settings need to be configurable by user then in `ShareX.UploadersLib/Forms/UploadersConfigForm.cs` form, create new tab for your uploader.
+If uploader settings need to be configurable by user, then in the `ShareX.UploadersLib/Forms/UploadersConfigForm.cs` form, create a new tab for your uploader.

 ```csharp
 public void LoadSettings(UploadersConfig uploadersConfig)